-a) Remuneration to the Managing Director and the Executive Directors the profits for the financial year and approved by the Board of Directors.
+The Company pays remuneration by way of salary, perquisites, allowances and commission to the Managing Director and the Executive Directors.
+The commission to the Managing Director and the Executive Directors is decided by the Nomination and Remuneration Committee on determination of the profits for the financial year and approved by the Board of Directors.
 The remuneration to the Managing Director and the Executive Directors is in accordance with the provisions of the Companies Act, 2013; rules thereof and within the ceiling prescribed thereunder.